Signs of the Last Days: Arrogance

 It does not matter what man’s laws say.
 God’s law trumps human law and is the standard God will use at the Last Judgment.

 Women’s reproductive rights is a euphemism for the mother’s right to terminate the life of the defenseless baby in her womb.
-That’s murder, no matter how we slice and dice it.
-Whether or not we ever consented personally to an abortion, we all are guilty as a nation.
+That is murder, no matter how we slice and dice it.
+Whether or not we ever consented personally to an abortion, we all bear guilt as a nation since we are part of the collective.

-But most people would rather not think about it.
-We prefer to live in denial and try to evade the truth.
-We may be able to do that for a while, but eventually the truth will find us and make us own our sin.
+But most of us would rather not think about it.
+We prefer to live in denial and evade the truth.
+We may successfully refuse to take responsibility for this sin for a while, but we cannot evade the consequence.
+We will reap what we sow.

 The hypothesis of evolution is a prime example of the suppression of truth, which is being done worldwide.
 The Bible teaches that God’s existence is clearly evident through observing of his creation.
 In other words, we have to be willingly blind to miss it.